When it comes to stocking up on vitamins and minerals, green beans might not be an obvious choice - but think again.

 Green beans can also be frozen, which means you can stock up on them in the summer and fall when they're at their peak and least expensive.
 To freeze green beans, drop them in boiling water for a minute or two, drain and then rinse under cold water.
 Store in an airtight freezer bag in the freezer for up to 3 months.

-Green beans are incredibly versatile when it comes to preparation.
 Whether you prefer to steam, boil, microwave or stir-fry green beans, you can't go wrong.
-Depending on how crisp you like them, they only need to be cooked for a few minutes.
+Depending on how crisp you like them, they need only to be cooked for a few minutes.

 Keep in mind that cooking green beans with acidic ingredients, such as lemon juice or tomatoes, may cause them to lose their vibrant green colour and turn a drab, pale green.
 You can avoid this by adding beans to such dishes near the end of cooking time.